 Benefits & Advantages

 Threlkeld Hall is the Honors residence facility on campus.
-Threlkeld also houses the Etscorn Honors Center (the administrative offices of the Honors Program), as well as a classroom, and study lounge.
+Threlkeld also houses the Etscorn Honors Center (the administrative offices of the Honors Program), as well as a classroom.
 This Honors hall is located in the heart of campus, near the Student Activities Center and a short walk from the University Library and many academic buildings.
 Honors housing provides you with the opportunity to live in environment that supports the academic, social, and personal development of Honors students.
 Our goal is to foster a stronger sense of community within the program, while also encouraging academic success.
 Honors students are not required to live in Threlkeld Hall but may wish to do so.

 Freshman through seniors choose to live in Threlkeld Hall, which provides an opportunity for upperclassmen to mentor new students throughout the first year on campus.
 Space is limited in Threlkeld Hall, so if you are interested, please visit the university’s Housing page for more information.

 Ensure you get the best schedule you can.
 As a student in the University Honors Program, you register for classes first.
 Honors students are eligible to take advantage of this perk, which allows them to be among the very first students on campus to register for courses.
 Honors students are awarded this benefit during their first full semester of enrollment as a member of the Honors Program.